Network-Maritime-Complexity/Structural-core/code/README.md

 <img src="Code performance (Article).jpg" width="750px">
 </div>

-**Warning:** It will take approximately 11 hours to reproduce the quantitative results reported in the main article manuscript.
+**Warning:** It will take approximately 3 hours to reproduce the quantitative results reported in the main article manuscript.

-## Supplementary notes code
+## Supplementary information code

-**Note**: Before you run the code, please download (via the link: https://figshare.com/s/2167acb4e1f0106ccf3d) the *downloaded data files.zip*, unzip it and put it inside the folder "[data](./data)".
-Therefore, we expect that you should have inside this folder "[data](./data)" three son folders: "[GLSN data](./data/GLSN%20data)", "[Other data](./data/Other%20data)", and "downloaded data files".
+**Note**: Before you run the code, please download (via the link: https://doi.org/10.6084/m9.figshare.12136236.v1) the follwing 8 zip files named: "1000 Community divisions.7z", "1000 equivalent random networks.7z", "note5.7z", "note9.7z", "note10_1.7z", "note10_2.7z", "note10_3.7z", "note11.7z".
+Then please unzip them and put them inside the folder "[data](./data)".
+Therefore, we expect that you should have inside this folder "[data](./data)" 10 son folders: "[GLSN data](./data/GLSN%20data)", "[Other data](./data/Other%20data)", "1000 Community divisions", "1000 equivalent random networks", "note5", "note9", "note10_1", "note10_2", "note10_3", "note11".

-The folder "[Supplementary notes code](./Supplementary%20notes%20code)" contains a script [`run.py`](./Supplementary%20notes%20code/run.py).
-To reproduce the quantitative results reported in the *Supplementary Notes* manuscript, please open the *cmd* window in the root folder, then use:
+The folder "[Supplementary information code](./Supplementary%20information%20code)" contains a script [`run.py`](./Supplementary%20information%20code/run.py).
+To reproduce the quantitative results reported in the *Supplementary Information* manuscript, please open the *cmd* window in the root folder, then use:

 ```
-cd Supplementary notes code
+cd Supplementary information code

 python run.py <iters> <parts_of_the_manuscript>  # This will reproduce the quantitative results reported in the selected parts_of_the_manuscript, based on the number of iters of the related experiments (if applicable).
 ```